mantidproject/mantid/docs/source/release/v4.3.0/mantidworkbench.rst

 - The Save menu action in the workspaces toolbox to save using version 1 of the SaveAscii algorithm has been removed as no one was using it and it only added confusion.
 The option to save using the most recent version of SaveASCII is still available.
 - You can now search for functions when doing fits.
 - A help button has been added to the fitting add function dialog.
+- The progress reporting for scripts has been vastly improved and now reports at the line level.

 Bugfixes
 ########